Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Towering over the city of Puerto Plata is the 2,600 feet (792m) Mount Isabel de Torres, which is a popular tourist attraction in its own right.
 Visitors can take a spectacular seven-minute cable car ride up the mountainside to explore the summit.
 The botanical garden at the top boasts an amazing array of flora and fauna, as well as a cruciform statue of Jesus Christ.
 The statue replicates Rio de Janeiro's Christ the Redeemer.
 There is also a restaurant, from which diners can enjoy breathtaking views of the city and coastline.

-The Dominican Republic is hot and tropical, with little seasonal variation in temperatures, which average about 77°F (25°C).
-Seasons can, however, be determined by rainfall, with October to April being the rainy season on the north coast, while May to November is the wettest month in the south of the country.
-The driest area is the west.
-Cooler temperatures and less humidity are generally experienced between November and April, while the mountainous interior is always cooler than the rest of the country.
+The Dominican Republic is hot and tropical, and there is little seasonal variation in temperatures, which average about 77F (25C).
+Seasons can, however, be determined by rainfall; October to April is the rainy season on the north coast, while May to November is the wettest period in the south of the country.
+Temperatures are generally cooler and conditions less humid between November April, but the mountainous interior is always cooler than the rest of the country.

-Hurricanes occur on average once every two years on the island, most striking the south of the country and most happening in August and September.
+On average, Hurricanes occur once every two years on the island, with most striking the south between August and September.
 The busiest time of year to visit the Dominican Republic is between December and April, when North Americans take a tropical break from their winters, and from June to September, which coincides with European summer holidays.